Energy-Weighted Flow Matching: Unlocking Continuous Normalizing Flows for Efficient and Scalable Boltzmann Sampling: Introduction

 While deep generative models \citep{lipman2024flow,papamakarios2021normalizing,yang2023diffusion} offer a modern alternative for learning and sampling from complex distributions, they cannot be directly applied to Boltzmann distributions as they require training samples from the target distribution --- precisely what we seek to generate in the first place.
 To address this circular problem, \citet{noe2019boltzmann} introduced \emph{Boltzmann generators}, a class of deep generative models based on normalizing flows \citep{rezende2015variational,dinh2016density} that primarily leverage the known energy function for training via minimizing the reverse KL divergence between the model and the unnormalized target Boltzmann density.
 Nevertheless, these methods still require some initial target data to supplement the energy-based training, as the reverse KL divergence alone leads to incomplete target coverage due to its mode-seeking behavior.

-This has motivated a line of research into methods that train using only energy function evaluations, without requiring any target samples.
-Within this line of research, the current state-of-the-art is represented by Flow Annealed Importance Sampling Bootstrap (FAB) \citep{midgley2022flow} and Iterated Denoising Energy Matching (iDEM) \citep{akhound2024iterated}.\footnote{The field is currently moving very fast, with multiple concurrent works recently improving upon the previous state-of-the-art (see concurrent work paragraph in \cref{sec:related-work}).} FAB combines normalizing flows with annealed importance sampling, achieving efficiency advantages over many prior methods, but still faces scalability challenges for very high-dimensional systems. iDEM trains diffusion models by regressing against Monte Carlo estimators of the score function, demonstrating high-quality sampling on large-dimensional systems, though the Monte Carlo estimation requires substantial energy evaluations during training.
+This has motivated a line of research into methods that train using only energy function evaluations, without requiring any target samples.\footnote{The field is currently moving very fast, with multiple recent works improving upon previous methods (see recent work paragraph in \cref{sec:related-work}).} Two prominent methods are Flow Annealed Importance Sampling Bootstrap (FAB) \citep{midgley2022flow} and Iterated Denoising Energy Matching (iDEM) \citep{akhound2024iterated}, though FAB faces scalability challenges for high-dimensional systems and iDEM requires substantial energy evaluations during training.

-In parallel, researchers have explored leveraging more advanced and expressive generative modeling approaches for Boltzmann distributions, particularly Continuous Normalizing Flows (CNFs) \citep{chen2018neural,cornish2020relaxing} trained via Flow Matching \citep{lipman2022flow,albergo2023stochastic}.
-These approaches have achieved notable successes, including the first direct sampling of molecular equilibrium distributions in Cartesian coordinates \citep{klein2023equivariant} and the development of transferable models that can generalize across diverse chemical systems \citep{klein2024transferable, vaitl2025path}.
-However, despite their considerable promise for Boltzmann sampling, current flow matching formulations still require large datasets of samples from the target distribution for training.
-This creates a fundamental challenge for complex Boltzmann distributions, as we ideally need both, the expressivity of advanced architectures and the capability of efficient energy-only training.
+In parallel, Continuous Normalizing Flows (CNFs) \citep{chen2018neural,cornish2020relaxing} trained via Flow Matching \citep{lipman2022flow,albergo2023stochastic} have shown considerable promise for Boltzmann sampling \citep{klein2023equivariant,klein2024transferable,vaitl2025path}, but current formulations still require large datasets of target samples.
+This creates a fundamental challenge, as we ideally need both the expressivity of these architectures and the capability of energy-only training.